zachzloof/zachzloof_assessment2/README.md

 <img src="documentation\screenshots\javascript\UD-methods.png" alt="The update and delete methods finished">

 These methods were created next, these are my remove and replace methods, which are essential for the udate and remove functionality of the CRUD.
+As you can see originally I made a small error, forgetting to add the "http://localhost:8080/" to these methods, resulting in them creating errors.

 <img src="documentation\screenshots\javascript\darkmode.png" alt="Darkmode added to the application">